 Misaimed Fandom - Syphile wasn't originally intended to be sympathetic, but a lot of people take her side.
 Since the world exists in Grey and Grey Morality she does have some valid points, but not the point that the creator intended.

 For Quain, we have this, which has caused several readers to declare that not even death is a good enough punishment for her now.
 Even before that, the revelation that she stole Ariel from Mel, and the heavy implication that she had Mel raped to try and concieve put her here.

 Fans are also now saying that, related to the above, Snadhya'rune may have landed herself here if she knew the above was going to happen but sent Mel back to the Sarghress anyway.
 Assuming you didn't already think she crossed it because of her responsibility for the Nidraa'chal War.

-In chapter 44, if you didn't already think Snadhya'rune was over it her smug expression as Mel'arnach runs into her arms and instantly forgives her did this for a lot of people.
+In chapter 44, if you didn't already think Snadhya'rune was over it her smug expression as Mel'arnach runs into her arms and instantly forgives her did this for a lot of people who were on the fence with the "is their relationship genuine?" question.
 As one forum goer commented, the correct reaction to hearing that your girlfriend has been imprisoned for 15 years, had her arms broken and her children taken from her is not that.
 Even worse is that Snadhya's expression suggests it all went according to plan, including the terrible things.